spree/spree/guides/content/integration/endpoints/rlm_integration.md

 ## Overview

 Endpoint for the [RLM](http://www2.ronlynn.com) ERP that saves order lines locally to be exported into RLM CSV and upload the csv to S3.
+The RLM ERP processes the orders line by line from a CSV file, this endpoint will break up the individual line items from the shipment and stores them in a format ready for RLM.

+We also store the complete payload for reference, so any future adjustments can be made from this endpoint.

 +++
 The source code for the [RLM Endpoint](https://github.com/spree/rlm_endpoint/) is available on Github.
 +++

+## Requirements for the connecting Spree store

+To properly connect your Spree store with this endpoint you need to add a few custom attributes.

+you need to add `upc` and `rlm_sku` attributes to `Spree::Variant` class.
+Both attributes are Strings.

+***
+For details on how to customize your store read the [Custom Attributes Tutorial](/integration/custom_attributes_tutorial.html)
+***

 ## Services

 ### Persist

-Stores the individual line items from a shipment:ready request
+Stores the individual line items from a `shipment:ready` message.

+$$$
+Explain how the line items are persisted and what we do
+$$$

 #### Parameters